Photoshoot of various Olympic-level athletes by Howard Schartz and Beverly Ornstein titled “The Athlete”. (SOURCE: Nina Matsumoto)

 • Hand-Eye Coordination / Reaction Time

-VISUAL ACUITY (ability to switch from a broad or soft-centered focus to a narrow, fine-centered… as McCormick calls it)
+The ability to switch from a broad or soft-centered focus to a narrow, fine-centered focus (as Brian McCormick once called it).

 • Vision & Scanning